Is It Bad to Put Ice In Your Drinks?

-When summer arrives we want to cool down ad get rid of the heat any way we can.
+When summer arrives, sometimes all you want to do is feel cool any way you can.
 One of these ways is to consume an ice-cold drink.
 But is it bad to put ice in your drinks?

-If there are no more in the fridge or freezer, then we choose to put ice in our drink.
+If there are no more cans in the fridge or the freezer, then you may choose to put ice in your drink.
 Problem solved!

 Did you know this isn’t a good idea?
-In this article, we tell you the reasons why you shouldn’t put ice cubes in your drinks.
+In this article, we tell you the reasons why you it could be bad to put ice in your drinks.

 Dirty ice means a contaminated drink

-There have been several investigations to determine if ice cubes, which are very popular in summer, are good for our health.
+There have been several studies to determine whether ice cubes, which are very popular in summer, are good for your health.

-The results were chilling: in most fast food establishments and “trendy” cafes, the water used to make ice was filled with bacteria (in doses similar to those found in the restrooms of the same premises).
+The results were chilling: in most fast food establishments and trendy cafés, the water used to make ice was filled with bacteria.
+Surprisingly, the amounts were similar to those found in the restrooms of the same establishments.

 Are we comparing toilet water to the ice in drinks served at a chain of restaurants?
 Yes.
 And the worst of all is that toilets are cleaned more often than the ice machines.